Simon-tan/DKT-DSC/README.md

  ```

  if you do not have student ID in your data, please use student_data.py to identify student anonymously with random numbers.
- We found some bugs in codes.
-So the result may be a bit different as described in our ICDM paper but it is still efficient than all other models compared.
+ We found some bugs in code.
+So the result may be a bit different as described in our ICDM paper but it is still better than all other models compared.
 More efficient models are comming soon.